mbehr1/dlt-logs/docs/dlt-logs/docs/rewritePlugin.md

 ## Limitations

 - The plugin is not applied on exporting DLT logs.
 Only on viewing.
-- tbd... (be careful with what you change...)
+- Rewrite functions are only supported with the deprecated NodeJS based parser.
+So removed the documentation from here.
+If you have use-cases for it please raise an issue in github!